massmux/wireguard-conf/README.md

  this script can be run on the VPS server in order to create a running configuration of wireguard VPN and also on linux client in order to connect to the server.

  the script has been tested on Ubuntu 20.04 server and client.
+The server tested is VMB1 server on https://www.tritema.ch hosting provider.
+Cheap and easy to use vps server.

  procedure is simple: